 Under the terms of his/her contract, your GP is obliged to refer you for other NHS services if you ask for them.
 Referral to doctors working at the homeopathic hospitals, clinics and in private practice fulfills this responsibility.

 Your GP will want to be satisfied that the treatment you request meets your needs and he/she may want to know if there is evidence to back it up.
 You can use our two-page summary of evidence to show your doctor that there is a good body of positive research in homeopathy.
-In some cases we can also provide you with information on your specific condition in some cases – call us on 0203 640 5903 to find out.
+In some cases we can also provide you with information on your specific condition – call us on 0203 640 5903 to find out.

 If your GP decides that homeopathic treatment is not appropriate, he or she should discuss this with you.
 If you do not feel that your GP has given you a satisfactory explanation, there are other things you can do:

 1. Contact the BHA – we can help you to make a good case for asking your GP to re-consider their decision.